 The same is true for copywriting.

-Someone with industry experience will be able to help you go deeper, speaking more specifically to the clients and projects you want to attract and giving you helpful business advice along the way — all tailored to your unique goals.
+This is not a lack of talent, but someone with industry experience will be able to help you go deeper, speaking more specifically to the clients and projects you want to attract and giving you helpful business advice along the way — all tailored to your unique goals.

 Finding a copywriter with industry experience — and a process that includes the deep work — will result in you having an extended team member with far-reaching and impactful insights.
 That’s far better than just getting words for a page.
-(Translation: Please don’t ask your local millennial for copy.)

 In addition to business strategy, professional copywriters are forward-thinking problem-solvers.
 We will ask you what struggles you’re currently facing in your business or might face in the future.
 For example…